A BRIEF HISTORY OF MALAYSIA

 Slowly calm returned and parliament was reconvened in 1971.
 The Malaysian government then adopted a new economic policy.
 It was remarkably successful.
 During the 1970's, 1980's and 1990's Malaysia changed from being a poor, agricultural country to a rich, industrial one.
 The standard of living of the Malaysian people rose dramatically.
 In 1991 the new economic policy was replaced by a new development policy.
-The recession of 2009 affected Malaysia but it soon recovered.
 Today Malaysia is a prosperous country.
-The population of Malaysia is 29 million.
+In 2020 the population of Malaysia was 32 million.

 A brief history of Singapore

 A brief history of Burma